Right of Setoff

 - When is the right of setoff absolutely prohibited?

 - How to handle notice to the customer?

 - What is sample contractual language that can help your financial institution exercise its setoff rights?

 - What are the liabilities that can be incurred when setoff is done incorrectly?

-This webinar would benefit all loan and deposit personnel, bank counsel and compliance officers.
+All loan and deposit personnel, bank counsel and compliance officers.